Admitted students: prepare to enroll

 Basic Life Support (BLS) for Healthcare Professionals through the American Heart Association

-Training sessions for admitted students are held each summer at a discounted rate.
+Training sessions for incoming and current students are held each summer at a discounted rate.
 These are hosted by a current student organization, and sign-up information is sent via email.

 Training is valid for two years.
 The Office of Student Services verifies training completion.
 Students who do not have current certification will have a registration hold placed on their record and will not be allowed to participate in required IPPEs and APPEs.
 Please send a scan or photo of your BLS certification card to PharmD@umn.edu or bring the BLS certification card to a student services staff member.

-PharmD students are required to complete a series of training modules including Health Insurance Portability and Accountability Act (HIPAA) training.
+PharmD students are required to complete a series of training modules annually, including Health Insurance Portability and Accountability Act (HIPAA) and University Information Security Awareness (ISA101).
 Students can search for, view, and complete the training modules at training.umn.edu.

-- Training completed in June 2018 or later: to verify the completion of HIPAA training for your preceptor, visit training.umn.edu.
-Click on "My Training" and click to "Print Completed Training Only."
+- To verify the completion of HIPAA training for your preceptor, visit training.umn.edu.
+Click on "My Training" and click "Print Completed Training Only."